argonne-lcf/GettingStarted/AI_frameworks/ai_at_scale.md

 ```
 shows the affinity of each GPU to a particular socket.
 ![XPU Connectivity](./figures/xpu-smi.png)
-In choosing our CPU bindings we should be mindful about the fact the fact that
+In choosing our CPU bindings we should be mindful about the fact that
-cores from CPU 0 should be pinned to GPU 0, 1 and 2, and CPU 1 should be used
+cores of CPU 0 should be pinned to GPU 0, 1 and 2, and cores of CPU 1 should be used
-for the other 3.
+for the other three GPUs.

 ### What if we do not do any bindings?

 A quick answer: applications will run, at scale too, but the performance will
 hamper.
 Let's first check how the bindings look like if we do not explicitly
 bind them to the cores that we want, i.e. rely on the system default.